Wall Street is waffling as it closes its wild, whipsaw week. More tests loom next week

 NEW YORK (AP) — U.S. stocks are holding relatively steady on Friday at the tail end of a wild, whipsaw week for Wall Street.

-The Dow Jones Industrial Average was virtually unchanged, as of 11:50 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The Dow Jones Industrial Average was up 39 points, or 0.1%, as of 1:12 p.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.
 Both are also still on track for slight losses for the week.

 The listless activity came even though more big U.S. companies piled on to the group that’s reported better profit for the spring than analysts expected.